Table of Contents

 2. Attach the new battery by removing the VHB tape backing and pressing firmly on the side of the enclosure.

-3. Reattach the small white connector to the circuit board highlighted in red on the line drawing below.
-For the ST101, the small white connector will plug into the cellular modem.
+3. Reattach the small white connector to the circuit board as highlighted in red on the line drawings below.
+The ST100 power input is on the circuit board, the ST101 power input is on the cellular modem.

 Description of Operation